COSC3020/augmenting-path-LukeHoese/README.md

 Feel free to use other data structures, but you'll have to change the test code accordingly.

-Was unsure where to start so asked chatGPT which recommended using a queue to store visited paths.
+Was unsure where to start so asked chatGPT which recommended using a queue to store visited paths/breadth first search.
 Minor help from chatGPT with working with data structures and debugging, no major changes.
 This code specifically has lots of lines marked as receiving help, but it was mostly just queue functions I didn't know about.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.